yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-5.md

 ### Choosing Your Focus Based on Games

-"I will say that generally speaking, in softer player pools, recognizing mistakes and
+"I will say that generally speaking, in softer player pools, recognizing mistakes and taking advantage of them is going to lead you to a higher win rate than focusing your energy on playing theoretically optimal.
+But they're both going to lead to fairly high win rates if you do them well.
+And the main question is, do you do them well?
+And where does your heart lie?
+Because there have been successful poker players with both, so don't feel forced into one camp or the other.
+I highly recommend you just kind of study and improve with both.
+And I think they're both fascinating and they compliment each other very well.